 We ask that you close doors as you go.
 So when you come in the front door, make sure you lock the door behind you.
 The same applies for the door onto the deck, the boat shed doors and the side gate.
 Please lock up even if you are going for a "short paddle".
 We all do.
 And that is why we haven't had any problems over the years

-Don't forget to grab a life jacket on the side of the shed and a paddle at the back of the shed, also marked "FCC".
+Don't forget to grab a life jacket/ personal floatation device (PFD, not a PDF!) on the side of the shed and a paddle at the back of the shed, also marked "FCC".

-Remember you MUST wear a life jacket, it is the law.
+Remember you MUST wear a life jacket/PFD, it is the law.

 How do I get a boat to paddle?

-Before using club boats new members need to contact a Director to carry out a brief session on the use of club boats.
+Before using club boats new members need attend a brief orientation session on the use of club boats as noted above.

 Use any boat with "FCC" on the front.
 You will be required to log the boat out (logs are found on side of both single doors) and in.
 Should there be any damage to the boat done before or after your paddle, please note it down so it may be repaired.
 Note on the log, and also fill in a "damage" form please.